Financial Delegation of Authority

 Signature Authority Form (BC1), must be completed and signed by both the delegating authority and the individual that the authority is being delegated.

-- After the delegation form is completed, the original should be forwarded to the college business office, and as necessary to the KCTCS System Director of Business Services, with the submitter retaining a copy.
+- After the delegation form is completed, the original should be forwarded to the college business office, and as necessary to the KCTCS Assistant Vice President of Business Services/COO, with the submitter retaining a copy.

 The Signature Authority Form (BC1) should be completed as follows: